 - Lighting: Consider how your layout will affect the lighting in the room.
 Is there access to a window, or can you add one?
 Will you need to add extra light fixtures?

-- Ventilation: Ventilation is critical in bathrooms since showers and baths add so much moisture to the air.
+- Ventilation: This is critical in bathrooms, since showers and baths add so much moisture to the air.
 Make sure any layout changes won’t mess with your current ventilation system.
 You may also want to consider adding extra ventilation if the bathroom gets humid regularly.

 - Shower space: Older showers are typically more cramped, and sometimes the existing shower head is placed a little low by modern standards.
-If possible, you may want to consider expanding the shower area and installing the shower head a bit higher.
+If possible, you may want to consider expanding the shower area, installing the shower head a bit higher, or creating a wet room.

 You’ll probably need to take accurate measurements of your bathroom if you’re considering serious layout changes like the ones mentioned above.
 Most of these projects will also require the help of professionals, so make sure you hired skilled contractors to complete work that requires advanced knowledge.